annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Built-in command line

-You can control your website at the command line.
-This allows you to install extensions, create user accounts and build a static website.
+You can execute commands at the command line.
+This allows you to build a static website and do other things.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.
-Type `php yellow.php about` to show the installed extensions and version numbers.
 [Learn more about the command line](https://github.com/annaesvensson/yellow-command).

 ### Built-in web server